-Like the Wacom tablet, the stylus of G640 is cordless and free of batteries.
+Like the Wacom tablet, the stylus of the G640 is our choice for the best value tablet for Osu – Its also cordless and free of batteries.
 This is a definite bonus point as you do not have to worry about the pen running low on battery and thus, lagging out.
 Along with the programmable buttons, there is a button to switch between pen and eraser mode.
 Moreover, the ergonomic design of this stylus makes it ideal for both left and right-handed players.
 One thing that felt a little bit out of the ordinary was how the buttons on the stylus kept rattling.
-This rattle was not a really major concern however, it did raise questions about the longevity of it.
+This rattle was not a really major concern however, it did raise questions about its longevity.

 3. Gaomon S56K

 Unlike the previous two tablets, the S56K has a stylus powered by AAA batteries.
-Normally, the battery-free styluses are a much more preferred choice.
+Normally, battery-free styluses are a much more preferred choice.
 That is because the battery and delay happen to be proportional to each other.
-Performance and input delay take a huge hit when the battery falls down.
-Other than that, the pen had a nice and firm grip about it.
+Performance and input delay take a huge hit when the battery falls.
+Other than that, the pen had a nice and firm grip on it.
 It does feel somewhat heavier than the normal standard for the weight of a tablet’s stylus, but the response time when fully charged is still decent enough.
 It should also be noted that the CD drivers provided in the box are not compatible with Windows 10.
-Which is why the correct drivers need to be downloaded off of the official website.
+This is why the correct drivers need to be downloaded off of the official website.